Michael Pignéguy : Associate Artist

-Michael has been commissioned regularly to write works such as Common Ground (Perth Jazz Society), Got the Funk and Cyberstorm (Tetrafide Percussion), When Worlds Collide (Western Australian Youth Orchestra) and later the CYO'Connor Jazz Suite (Perth International Jazz Festival for the Fremantle International Jazz Festival).
-The latter four movement crossover composition for mixed jazz and classical ensemble, became a designated work in Jazz category by the Western Australian Curriculum Council in 2008.
+Michael has been commissioned regularly to write works such as Common Ground (Perth Jazz Society), Got the Funk and Cyberstorm (Tetrafide Percussion), When Worlds Collide (Western Australian Youth Orchestra) and, later, the CYO'Connor Jazz Suite (Perth International Jazz Festival for the Fremantle International Jazz Festival).
+This four-movement crossover composition for mixed jazz and classical ensemble, became a designated work in Jazz category by the Western Australian Curriculum Council in 2008.

 Collaborations such as ARG (Audio Response Group) vs MPS for Artrage (WA) in 1999 later led to the formation of the group Salamander by Michael with Peter Jeavons and Nathan Winterflood.
 Their debut album ADAPT brought together a large number instrumentalists, DJs and electronic artists and received critical acclaim in Australia.

 His move to the Middle East in late 2006 saw him exposed to a range of Arab and Oriental genres with the formation of the Awakenings Ensemble in 2011 as the perfect vehicle for compositions which brought together elements jazz, world music and electronica.
 The group's first album Speak was recorded in Dubai, Doha, Perth and Melbourne featuring musicians from around the world highlighting compositions for instrumentalists such as cellist Hassan Moataz (Egypt) and ney flautist Yassine Ayari (Tunisia) and oud performer Bayan Rida (Syria).